For each of the different types of risk shown in the table, it is possible to know the details of the active management methods within the Group.

 This category includes all the risks which may influence achievement of the targets, i.e. relating to the effectiveness and efficiency of business transactions, levels of performance, profitability and protection of the resources against losses.

-The Iren Group is one of the leading Italian operators on the Power Exchange and any accidental unavailability of the system could have considerable economic consequences.
+Cyber risks are defined as the set of internal and external threats which can compromise business continuity or cause civil liability damage to third parties in the event of loss or disclosure of sensitive data.
+From an internal point of view, the operational risks regarding information technology are closely related to the business of Iren Group, which operates network infrastructures and plants, including through remote control, accounting operational management and invoicing systems and energy commodity trading platforms.
+Iren Group is, in fact, one of the leading Italian operators on the Energy Exchange and any accidental unavailability of the system could have considerable economic consequences, connected with the non‐submission of energy sale or purchase offers.
 At the same time, problems related to supervision and data acquisition on physical systems could cause plant shutdowns and collateral and even serious damage.
 A breakdown of invoicing systems could also determine delays in issuing bills and the related collections, as well as damage to reputation.

 ESG and Climate Risks